skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 The party discusses their plans, considering whether to go straight to Greymoor or to stop at Mar Talos on the way back.
 Lucian decides to stay and help the people rebuild their town.
-Eomer looks sternly at Lucian and just as sternly says, "Stay away from my girlfriend."
+Eomier looks sternly at Lucian and just as sternly says, "Stay away from my girlfriend."

 Lucian, known to be a bit of a cad, just grins.

-Eomer wanders off to the docks to speak to the boat-masters.
+Eomier wanders off to the docks to speak to the boat-masters.
 After speaking to several he finds that the only one heading that way is the Ocean's Majesty, the same decrepit ship Endo had seen being loaded down with cargo.
 The captain, Captain Purlof, a rather fat, optimistic